Rex Reed

-Rex Taylor Reed (born October 2, 1938) is an American film critic, journalist, actor, and media personality.
+Rex Taylor Reed (October 2, 1938 – May 12, 2026) was an American film critic, journalist, actor and media personality.
 Raised throughout the American South and educated at Louisiana State University, Reed moved to New York City in the early 1960s to begin his career, writing about popular culture, art, and celebrities for a number of newspapers and magazines.
 He became a public figure in his own right, making regular appearances on television and occasionally acting in films throughout the 1970s and 1980s.

-Reed has been a longtime writer for The New York Observer, where he authors the "Talk of the Town" column.
-He is known for his blunt style and contrarian tastes, and some of his writing has been criticized for containing factual errors or disparaging remarks about actors.
-Reed is the author of eight books, including Do You Sleep in the Nude?, Conversations in the Raw, People Are Crazy Here, and Valentines & Vitriol.
+Reed was a longtime writer for The New York Observer, where he authored the "Talk of the Town" column.
+He was known for his blunt style and contrarian tastes, and some of his writing has been criticized for containing factual errors or disparaging remarks about actors.
+Reed authored eight books, including Do You Sleep in the Nude?, Conversations in the Raw, People Are Crazy Here, and Valentines & Vitriol.

 Early life

 Reed was born on October 2, 1938, in Fort Worth, Texas, the son of Jewell (née Smith) and James M. Reed, an oil company supervisor.
 In an interview with The New York Times, Reed stated: "My mother came from a family of 10 in Oklahoma, her second cousins were the Dalton Gang.
 And when my grandfather was a little boy, he was rocked by Jesse James on his knee."
-Due to his father's profession, the family moved throughout the American South during Reed's childhood.
+Due to his father's profession, the family moved throughout the U.S. South during Reed's childhood.

 He earned his journalism degree from Louisiana State University in 1960.
 There, he began writing film and play reviews, not only for the university's newspaper, The Daily Reveille, but also for the Baton Rouge newspaper, The Morning Advocate.